From Air to Bits: The Complete Path of Digital Audio

 Mathematically, this traversal through ambient air is expressed by the wave equation, shown below in one dimension for simplicity:

-If what this second order equation represents isn't immediately obvious, you aren't alone.
-Essentially, for a given point p, the pressure variation with respect to time t is proportional to how the wave curves in space x around that point.
+This second order equation represents how space and time behave around a point p.
+The pressure variation with respect to time t is proportional to how the wave curves in space x around that point.

 here is the heat capacity ratio of the gas (~1.4 for air), is the universal gas constant, is temperature in Kelvin, and is the molar mass of air.
 The key takeaway: sound travels faster in hotter, lighter gases.